Walter-Ullon/Stochastic-SIS/README.md

 Gillespie_SIS_V3 is the main simulation file.
 It plots the results of the simulation and allows the user to "pulse" the population at a given point.

 Gillespie_SIS_V6 is similar to V3, but only used to generate a predetermined number of time series.

+Gillespie_SIS_V7 is similar to V3, however, the pulse occurs when autocorrelation values reach a statistical threshold.
+This is accomplished by reading from .csv files containing said values (imported from R).